Weekly Services

 Tot Shabbat

 We hold monthly Tot Shabbat services designed for our youngest kids.
-These are short, noise-welcome gatherings with lots of music brought to us by congregants who share their musical talents which range from singing to guitar to fiddle to piano.
-We honor the major holidays with candle-lighting and blessings at Hanukkah, costumes at Purim, an Exodus reenactment at Passover, and more.
+These are short, noise-welcome gatherings with lots of music brought to us by congregants who share their musical talents, which range from singing to guitar to fiddle to piano.
+We honor the major holidays with candle lighting and blessings at Hanukkah, costumes at Purim, an Exodus reenactment at Passover, and more.

 Last year, we even celebrated Shavuot with ice cream in the lounge after the service.
 And birthday celebrants of the month – including parents! – are also honored with a blessing from the Rabbi and special stickers.

-We look forward to worshipping with you.
+We look forward to worshiping with you.